athornton/JupyterCon-2018-talk/talk.rst

 * has three service accounts:

   * default privileges for one

   * create/destroy/describe/list pods for the second

   * the same, plus cluster-wide reads, for the third

-    * ("or just give me a cluster admin account and I'll take care of it.")
+  * ("or just give me a cluster admin account; I'll take care of it.")

 ----